nikrays/zapret2/docs/manual.en.md

 1. **IP, interface => incoming ttl**.
 The TTL/HL of the first inbound packet is cached.
 This allows Lua functions (`autottl`) to use it immediately starting from the very first packet, even before a response has been received.

 2. **IP => hostname**.
 The hostname is cached (independent of the interface) to facilitate profile lookups via hostlists and to provide the name to Lua functions when the hostname is not yet known.
 This mode is disabled by default and can be enabled using the `ipcache-hostname` parameter.
 This technique is experimental.
 Its main drawback is the lack of a one-to-one correspondence between domains and IP addresses; multiple domains can point to the same IP.
 In the event of a collision, the hostname is overwritten by the most recent entry.
-Furthermore, a domain may cycle through different IPs on a CDN—one address now, another an hour later.
+Furthermore, a domain may cycle through different IPs on a CDN-one address now, another an hour later.
 This issue is addressed via the cache entry lifetime: `--ipcache-lifetime` (defaulting to 2 hours).
 Nevertheless, you may find that in your specific case, the benefits of this technique outweigh the drawbacks.
 Be prepared for behavior that may seem confusing at first; such issues can be investigated using the `--debug` log.

 Hostnames for caching are retrieved from L7 protocol analysis and DNS responses (excluding DoH).
 DNS extraction works only via the UDP protocol and requires redirecting packets from port 53.
 Only DNS responses with source port 53 are processed.
 On Windows, this is configured using `--wf-udp-in=53`.
 Since DNS queries will likely be directed to the local network, the `--wf-filter-lan=0` parameter is required.
 If a DNS proxy is running on Windows and DNS is configured to use localhost, `--wf-filter-loopback=0` will also be necessary.
-On a router, if encrypted DNS is used, you must capture requests from the client before they are encrypted—on the LAN interface.
+On a router, if encrypted DNS is used, you must capture requests from the client before they are encrypted on the LAN interface.
 If encryption is not used, they can be captured on the WAN interface as well.
 For the LAN interface, these will be outgoing; for the WAN interface, they will be incoming, following the conntrack "reply" direction.